 In around 1 in 4 people infected with hepatitis C, the immune system will kill the virus within a few months and the person will have no further symptoms, unless they become infected again.

-In the remaining cases, the virus persists inside the body for many years.
+In the remaining cases, the virus persists inside the body for many months or years.
 This is known as chronic hepatitis.

 The symptoms of long-term (chronic) hepatitis C can vary widely.
 In some people, symptoms may be barely noticeable.
 In others, they can have a significant impact on their quality of life.